django-rdf-tools/RDFAlchemy/docs/customizing_literals.rst

-.. _literals_in_rdfalchemy: Literals in RDFAlchemy
+.. _literals_in_rdfalchemy: Literals

 ======================
-Literals in RDFAlchemy
+Customizing Literals
 ======================

 RDFAlchemy now imports ``Literal`` from its own file rather than rdflib.
 This is to provide some customized handling of literals.
 You can edit your :class:`~rdfalchemy.Literal` file or use the :class:`~rdfalchemy.Literal` source as a model for your own project.